Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Deterministic VASS

 The following theorem is a simple corollary of Theorem~\ref{thm:complement-dvass}, Lemma~\ref{lem:language-intersection} and Corollary~\ref{cor:updown}.

 \begin{thm} The inclusion problem of a VASS language in a deterministic VASS language is in \ackermann. \end{thm}

-\myparagraph{Deterministic VASSes with holes} We define here VASSes with holes, which are a useful tool to obtain our results about unambiguous VASSes in Section~\ref{sec:uvass}.
+\myparagraph{Deterministic VASS with holes} We define here VASS with holes, which are a useful tool to obtain our results about unambiguous VASS in Section~\ref{sec:uvass}.
 A \emph{$d$-VASS with holes} (or shortly $d$-HVASS) $V$ is defined exactly as a standard VASS, but with an additional downward-closed set $H \subseteq Q \times \N^d$ which affects the semantics of $V$.
 Namely the set of configurations of $V$ is $Q\times \N^d\setminus H$.
 Thus each configuration on a run of $V$ needs not only to have nonnegative counters, but in addition to that it can not be in the set of \emph{holes} $H$.
-Additionally in HVASSes we allow for transitions labelled by the empty word $\eps$, in contrast to the rest of our paper.
-Due to that fact in this paragraph we often work also with VASSes having $\eps$-labelled transitions, we call such VASSes the $\eps$-VASSes.
-As an illustration of the HVASS notion let us consider the zero-dimensional case.
-In that case the set of holes is just a subset of states.
-Therefore HVASSes in dimension zero are exactly VASSes in dimension zero, so finite automata.
-However, for higher dimensions the notions of HVASSes and VASSes differ.
+Additionally in HVASS we allow for transitions labelled by the empty word $\eps$, in contrast to the rest of our paper.
+Due to that fact in this paragraph we often work also with VASS having $\eps$-labelled transitions, we call such VASS the $\eps$-VASS.
+As an illustration of the HVASS notion, let us consider the zero-dimensional case.
+In that case, the set of holes is just a subset of states.
+Therefore, HVASS in dimension zero are exactly VASS in dimension zero, so finite automata.
+However, for higher dimensions, the notions of HVASS and VASS differ.

-We present here a few results about languages for HVASSes.
-First notice that for nondeterministic HVASSes it is easy to construct a language equivalent $\eps$-VASS.
+We present here a few results on languages for HVASS.
+First notice that for nondeterministic HVASS it is easy to construct a language equivalent $\eps$-VASS.

-\begin{lem} For each HVASS one can compute in exponential time a language equivalent $\eps$-VASS. \end{lem}
+\begin{lem} There is an algorithm, that for a given HVASS computes, in exponential time, a language equivalent $\eps$-VASS. \end{lem}

 \begin{proof}[Proof of Lemma~\ref{lem:hvass-to-vass}] We first sketch our solution.
-At the beginning we observe that the complement of the set of holes is an upward-closed set $U$.
-The idea behind the construction is that after every step we test if the current configuration is in $U$.
+At first, we observe that the complement of the set of holes is an upward-closed set $U$.
+The idea behind the construction is that after each step we test if the current configuration is in $U$.
 We nondeterministically guess a minimal element $x_i$ of $U$ above which the current configuration is, then we subtract $x_i$ and add it back.
-If our guess was not correct then the run is blocked.
+If our guess was not correct, then the run is blocked.
 A detailed proof follows.